Reef Catchments Ltd

 Effective communication with the landholders surrounding the Lagoon allowed for:

 A total of 30,000 tonnes of material was removed from the Lagoon, consisting mainly of water hyacinth, water lettuce and hymenachne.
 3,640 trees were planted along the riparian zone with a success rate of approximately 85%.
 By removing the weed mat, water quality was increased significantly.
 Dissolved oxygen, water clarity and pH levels all improved.
 The large number of fish that have returned to the lagoon initiated a return in many bird species.

 More recently, in late 2015, an outbreak of water hyacinth is overtaking the Council’s ability to manage the weed using chemical control.
 Plans are in progress for mechanical removal of the weed and mulching of the biomass on site.
 The proposal is for the beneficial reuse of the mulch during subsequent riparian revegetation projects as well as surrounding landholder education programs to reduce the nutrient load entering the waterway.

 This page should be cited as:

-Department of Environment and Science, Queensland (2015) Sandringham Lagoon, WetlandInfo website, accessed 13 May 2021.
+Department of Environment, Science and Innovation, Queensland (2015) Sandringham Lagoon, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/wetland-project/sandringham-lagoon-ee9c/